paralax/ColossalOpera/hard/ZZ_shortest_splitlines.md

 	7 7 3 6 0 1 5 8 5 8 7 0 0 0 4 0 2 1 3 4
 	4 3 0 6 5 1 0 6 2 0 6 5 5 7 8 2 0 4 3 4
 	4 1 0 4 6 0 6 4 3 2 2 6 2 2 7 3 6 3 0 4

-# Credit

-This challenge was suggested by user /u/Gigabyte.
-If you have any ideas for challenges, head on over to /r/dailyprogrammer_ideas and suggest them!
-If they're good, we might use them and award you a gold medal!